-10. Appendix D: Installation, verification and benchmarking
+Appendix D: Installation, verification, and benchmarking

-Installation tools or instructions are provided in the root FluxEngine root directory for the following operating systems: Ubuntu/Debian based Linux (install_dependendies_ubuntu.sh), Apple Mac (install dependencies macos.sh) and Windows (instructions are FluxEngineV3 instructions.pdf).
-Two verification utilities (also in located in the root directory) are provided (verify takahashi09.py and verify socatv4 sst salinity gradients N00.py).
-These can be used to verify the successful installation of FluxEngine by running standard global sea-to-air CO2 gas flux calculations and net integrated fluxes using the (Takahashi et al., 2009) sea-to-air CO2 flux climatology. for year 2000) and the Woolf et al (2019) Surface Ocean CO2 Atlas (SOCAT, Bakker et al., 2016) derived sea-to-air CO2 flux reference dataset for year 2010.
+Installation tools or instructions are provided in the FluxEngine root directory for the following erating systems: Ubuntu/Debian-based Linux (install_dependendies_ubuntu.sh), Apple Mac (install dependencies macos.sh), and Windows (instructions are within FluxEngineV3_instructions.pdf).
+Two verification utilities (also located in the root directory) are provided (verify_takahashi09.py andverify_socatv4_sst_salinity_gradients_N00.py). can be used to verify the successful installation of Flux-Engine by running standard global sea-to-air CO2 gas flux calculations and net integrated fluxes using the (Takahashi et al., 2009) sea-to-air CO2 flux climatology (for the year 2000) and the Woolf et al. (2019) Surface Ocean CO2 ATlas (SOCAT; Bakker et al., 2016) sea-to-air CO2 flux reference dataset for the year 2010.
 Both of these datasets are contained within Holding et al. (2018) and the verification process compares the output from a test run of the toolbox with the reference data published in Holding et al. (2018).
-The installation is deemed successful if all results are identical to the reference dataset within a precision of 5 decimal places.
-An additional utility (run full verification.py) enables the user to perform a more detailed verification of different user defined options that exploit the Woolf et al. (2019) reference dataset.
-This executes a suite of 12 different configurations and scenarios, the justification for which are described within Woolf et al. (2019).
-Owing to the large volume of data required to execute and verify all of these scenarios, the verification data are not packaged with the standard FluxEngine download, but are all freely available and contained within Holding et al. (2018).
+The installation is deemed successful if all results are identical to the reference dataset within a precision of five decimal places.
+An additional utility (run_full_verification.py) enables the user to perform a more detailed verification of different user-defined options that exploit the Woolf et al. (2019) reference dataset.
+This executes a suite of 12 different configurations and scenarios, the justification for which is described within Woolf et al. (2019).
+Owing to the large volume of data required to execute and verify all of these scenarios, the verification data are not packaged with the standard FluxEngine download but are all freely available and contained within Holding et al. (2018).

-Core i5 2.7 GHz laptop processor with 8GB RAM running MacOS El Capitan.
-The automatic installation took ~3 minutes to complete and the basic verification script using the Woolf et al_x(2019)

-reference dataset (involving a global one year analysis of the gas fluxes for 2010, monthly temporal resolution and 1 ° × 1° spatial resolution) took approximately 6 minutes to complete.
-As the flux calculation is sequential for each grid cell the execution time scales approximately linearly with number of grid points and number of time steps.
-Hence, doubling the temporal resolution will approximately double the execution time, whilst doubling the resolution of both spatial dimensions will lead to a factor of four increase in execution time.
+To provide an indication of the execution time, a benchmarking analysis was performed using an Intel Core i5 2.7 GHz laptop processor with 8GB RAM running MacOS El Capitan.
+The automatic installation took \sim 3 min to complete and the basic verification script using the Woolf et al. (2019) reference dataset (involving a global 1 year analysis of the gas fluxes for 2010, monthly temporal resolution, and $1^{\circ} \times 1^{\circ}$ spatial resolution) took approximately 6 min to complete.
+As the flux calculation is sequential for each grid cell, the execution time scales approximately linearly with the number of grid points and number of time steps.
+Hence, doubling the temporal resolution will approximately double the execution time, whilst doubling the resolution of both spatial dimensions will lead to a factor of 4 increase in execution time.